 But just because things are not looking good doesn’t mean we should stop fighting for what’s right.
 This is where the Black Lives Matter Movement comes in.
-If you want to understand what makes it so important, you must get started with the following list of of movies.
-You can watch many of these black lives matter movies on Netflix, Hulu, or Amazon Prime.
+To understand why it is so important, you must start with the following list of movies.

 10. Monsters and Men (2018)

 In the wake of George Floyd’s death, “I can’t breathe” has become one of the slogans expressing anger against police brutality.
 However, it is not the first time a black man said it to the cops before losing his life.
 In 2014, Eric Garner went through a similar chain of events.
-‘Monsters and Men’ is loosely inspired from this incident.
-When the death of an African-American at the hands of a white cop is filmed by a bystander, unrest stirs in the New York neighbourhood.
+‘Monsters and Men’ is loosely inspired by this incident.
+When a bystander films the death of an African American at the hands of a white cop, unrest stirs in the New York neighborhood.
 You can watch it on Hulu.

 9. Stay Woke: The Black Lives Matter Movement (2016)